ExMember/exmember.github.io/_posts/2011-10-30-the-return-of-pulp-shakespeare.md

 In addition to stage-managing I am part of the producing team for this run and I know it's something I can be proud of and I hope you will be there.

-Tickets are available now at Plays 411 [plays411.net/pulp](https://www.plays411.net/newsite/show/play_info.asp?show_id=2898).
-For more information visit our [website](http://www.hermajestyssecretplayers.org/main/).
+Tickets are available now at Plays 411.